-Before moving in together you and your partner should get to know each other.
+Before moving in together, you and your partner should get to know each other.
 Take all the time you need, as long as both of you are comfortable with it.
-Don’t compromise, just because one of you is more eager to take the next step.
-The strong foundation takes time to build.
+Don’t compromise, just because one of you is eager to take the next step.
+A strong foundation takes time to build.

-Tip: If one of you is growing impatient, do a trial run.
-Live together for a week or two and see what it’s like.
-But, role play it as if you were living together.
+Tip: If one of you is growing impatient, move in together for a short while.
+Live together for a week or two, and see what it’s like.

 Who should move in a long-distance relationship?